-164 applications are linked to applications on behalf of existing persons in residential services in which there is significant changing need due to ageing, mental health, behavioural presentation etc., and there is a required need for additional funded supports on a recurring basis within the designated centres.
-Such requirement for additional resource is also frequently an outcome of regulatory escalation by the HIQA Disability Inspectorate.
+185 applications are linked to applications on behalf of existing persons in residential services in which there is changing need due to ageing, mental health, behavioural presentation etc and there is a required need for additional funded supports on a recurring basis within the designated centres.
+Such requirement for additional resource can also be an outcome of regulatory escalation by the HIQA Disability Inspectorate.

-Demand Summary - end of Quarter 2 2024
+Demand Summary Q4 2024